arvindvikram06/Genspark-Training/Day15-14-05-26/AN/BookRental/README.md

 * View available books that have copies currently in stock.
 * Borrow a book copy under active membership limits.
 * View currently borrowed books and their due dates.
-* Return a checked-out book.
+* Return a borrowed book.
 * View and pay pending fines.

 ### Admin Functional Requirements